Wikia/app/extensions/wikia/RTE/README.txt

 * CK.wikia.i18n.php - messages for wikia plugins for CKeditor and changes to default CKeditor messages (this file can be edited)

-Minifying JS/CSS:

-* use minify.sh script to generate minified version of JS/CSS
+How JS/CSS is served:

+* JS is served by AssetsManager
+* CSS is served by SASS
-* add "allinone=0" to URL of edit page to use development version of RTE (using separated JS/CSS files)
+* add "allinone=0" to URL of edit page to use development version of RTE (using separated JS files)